Hypergeometric distribution: Related distributions

 The following table describes four distributions related to the number of successes in a sequence of draws:

 Multivariate hypergeometric distribution

 The model of an urn with green and red marbles can be extended to the case where there are more than two colors of marbles.
-If there are Ki marbles of color i in the urn and you take n marbles at random without replacement, then the number of marbles of each color in the sample (k1, k2,..., kc) has the multivariate hypergeometric distribution.
+If there are Ki marbles of color i in the urn and you take n marbles at random without replacement, then the number of marbles of each color in the sample (k1, k2,..., kc) has the multivariate hypergeometric distribution:

 This has the same relationship to the multinomial distribution that the hypergeometric distribution has to the binomial distribution—the multinomial distribution is the "with-replacement" distribution and the multivariate hypergeometric is the "without-replacement" distribution.

-The properties of this distribution are given in the adjacent table, where c is the number of different colors and $N=\sum_{i=1}^c K_i$ is the total number of marbles.
+The properties of this distribution are given in the adjacent table, where c is the number of different colors and $N=\sum_{i=1}^c K_i$ is the total number of marbles in the urn.